-- Education Abroad will identify potential points of contact within the region and/or within MSU that are familiar with the laws, customs and language that could provide in-country assistance in an emergency. - Education Abroad will identify potential Go-Team members to ensure they have a valid passport, willingness to serve if available, and other special considerations. - Program Directors and students are encouraged to take advantage of Magers Health and Wellness Center's free Education Abroad travel consultation services prior to departure.
+- Education Abroad will identify potential Go-Team members to ensure they have a valid passport, willingness to serve if available, and other special considerations. - Program Directors and students are encouraged to take advantage of Magers Health and Wellness Center's free Education Abroad travel consultation services prior to departure.
 Students are also encouraged to get mental screening prior to trip for assessment of ability to participate and/or secure appropriate on-site resources.